2020 Vision: What Productivity Experts Are Predicting for the New Year

 1. AI becoming an office staple

 “I believe 2020 may be the year when AI finally becomes a staple in increasing productivity in the workplace.
 AI is already capable of speech recognition, machine learning, as well as data processing.
 I think there will likely be a step up in AI virtual assistants that cover a large multitude of tasks.
-Even more administrative tasks will be eliminated, recruiting and on-boarding will become easier, processing and storing data will become faster.
+Even more administrative tasks will be eliminated, recruiting and onboarding will become easier, and processing and storing data will become faster.